 The resolution includes data from a 2016 poll which found that at least 59 percent of Wisconsin voters supported legalizing marijuana and regulating it like alcohol.
 The Congressional Research Service recommends replacing marijuana prohibition with marijuana legalization and estimates that taxing and regulating marijuana could generate $6.8 billion in federal excise taxes.

-Legalizing medical marijuana would help consumers have access to safe medicine as opposed to the black market or synthetic marijuana.
+Legalizing medical marijuana would help consumers have access to safe product as opposed to the black market or synthetic marijuana.

 The medical director for the Wisconsin Poison Center Dr. David Gummin said that there have been several cases of synthetic marijuana causing overdoses and noted that rat poison has been found in several of the poisoning cases.
 Legalizing and regulating marijuana would provide safe access to marijuana for people in Wisconsin.